 It became clear during her searches that there were many options.

-“We decided to take a stance of embracing one cloud accounting solution instead of a variety,” she says.
+“We decided to take a stance of embracing one cloud accounting solution instead of a variety,” she said.
 “We’re a small firm and we didn’t have the resources to be sending one person to train on one cloud solution, and somebody on another.”

 The initial step following this was to start filtering the client list.
 This was about more than simply splitting the list into VAT and non-VAT clients.

 It was about identifying the level of support each business would require, and ensuring they received it long before their first Making Tax Digital for VAT deadline.